AdobeDocs/commerce-learn.en/help/api-mesh/aio-projects-workspaces.md

 ## Who is this video for?

-* Adobe App Builder projects that need multiple sources of graphql endpoints
+* Developers who are building a single API endpoint with Adobe App Builder by using a workspace that composes multiple sources or simply proxies into a source

 ## Video content